matt-dray/badgr/README.md

 `md_link`, i.e. <https://www.rostrum.blog/>.

-Note that the output Markdown string for this example was much longer than for the previous examples and contains what looks like semi-random characters.
+Note that the output Markdown string for this example was much longer than for the previous examples.
 This is the result of converting the image into [base64](https://en.wikipedia.org/wiki/Base64) with `base64enc::base64encode()`.
 This is a requirement for embedding a custom icon into a shields.io badge.